Adapting to Floods by Creating “Sponge Cities” in China

 Today, this project has been replicated in 250 places in China.

-As one of the largest emitters in the world, China is taking some steps towards mitigating and adapting to climate change through sponge cities – a nature-based solution and cost-effective compared to building grey infrastructures like dykes and floodwalls.
+As one of the world’s largest emitters, China is taking steps to mitigate and adapt to climate change through sponge cities – a nature-based solution that is cost-effective compared to building grey infrastructures like dykes and floodwalls.

 This project can also be replicated in other cities and urban areas worldwide experiencing the same water challenges.